jj101k/celery/README.md

 This specifically targets Slim, which experimentally adds about 7ms to that startup time.

-# Caveats

-If you're starting PHP from scratch each time, that in itself adds about 70ms.
-In general that shouldn't apply to daemon-based environments like `php-fpm`.

-This won't do anything to mitigate loading costs of any other files you may
-have: you need to manage that yourself.

-If your process isn't otherwise only costing a few tens of milliseconds, you're not going to see much noticeable benefit.

 # Compatibility

 The following should be compatibile with typical use-cases in Slim: